ForgetMeNot Africa

-Products & Technology
+Products and technology

 ForgetMeNot Africa's core product is eTXT which runs on the Message Optimiser platform allowing telecommunication companies, enterprises and social networks to offer their users two way interaction on social media sites, as well as by email, instant messaging (IM) via SMS from and to any mobile phone regardless of its make or model.

 ForgetMeNot Africa's Message Optimiser platform was awarded 'Best Innovation in a Mobile First Market' at the Meffys in July 2011, and won the 'Innovation in Messaging' award at the 160 Characters Mobile Messaging awards in June 2011.

-African Mobile Network Operators using ForgetMeNot Africa’s eTXTing platform enable their subscribers to send and receive eTXT messages as an SMS, an email or online chat.
+African Mobile Network Operators using ForgetMeNot Africa's eTXTing platform enable their subscribers to send and receive eTXT messages as an SMS, an email or online chat.

 eTXT bridges the gap between PCs and mobile orientated messaging without ever needing to have a PC or Internet access.
 This is particularly suitable for developing nations where PC and Internet access percentages average in the low single digits.

 In February 2011 ForgetMeNot Africa added the Facebook functionality to its Message Optimiser platform.
 This enabled any mobile phone subscriber to an operator deploying the Message Optimiser technology to access Facebook Chat, update their profiles, ‘like’ their friends’ statuses and comment on threads via SMS.